SOTIF-AVLab/SinD/README.md

 * [ The ind dataset: A drone dataset of naturalistic road user trajectories at german intersections, IV'2020](https://github.com/ika-rwth-aachen/drone-dataset-tools)
 * [Constructing a Highly Interactive Vehicle Motion Dataset, IROS'2019](https://github.com/interaction-dataset/interaction-dataset)

-## Applications based on this dataset
-The dataset provides a simple traffic light violation label for vehicles.
-In addition, our team has developed a [method](https://github.com/SOTIF-AVLab/DOTL) to monitor more violations of vehicles
 ## Organization
 <img src="doc/logo.png" width = 350>